miles-no/docker-elk/README.md

 The ELK Container used is
 https://registry.hub.docker.com/u/qnib/elk/

-The startup script are slighly modified.
+The startup script are slightly modified.

 The HTTP port is mapped to port 8080 on host.
 If this port occupied, change the port in ``scripts/env.sh``